 The short answer is...no - that’s highly unlikely.
 ‘Losing my mind'.
 'Going crazy'.
 'Feeling hysterical.’
 These are all disparaging terms for feeling overwhelmed by anxiety, intense states of panic or dissociation.

-In a crisis, or in a tight spot under pressure, many of us may feel we’re going out of our minds.
+In a crisis, or under pressure, many of us may feel we’re going out of our minds.
 It's almost as if we’ve been cut adrift from the world.
 At this point, you may experience becoming excessively sensitive, distressed or bombarded with hair-trigger sensations – such as shortness of breath or heart-rate pounding.

 You may feel disembodied as you become detached from yourself and go numb or shut down.
 You may even feel light-headed – as if you’re in the room but not quite present.
 And everything goes a little abstract.